-- the 'Northern Line' serving the north (Southport, Ormskirk and Kirkby) and south (Hunts Cross) - the 'Wirral Line' serving the west and south (New Brighton, West Kirby, Chester and Ellesmere Port) via Birkenhead.
+- the 'Northern Line' serving the north (Southport, Ormskirk and Kirkby) and south (Hunts Cross) via Liverpool Central and Moorfields - the 'Wirral Line' serving the west and south (New Brighton, West Kirby, Chester and Ellesmere Port) via Wirral Line loop - the interaction of services on the wider rail network with the Northern and Wirral Lines, eg. Chester, Ellesmere Port, Bidston and Hunts Cross.

-This RUS excludes the 'City Line' serving the east from Lime Street; these services were covered by the North West RUS.
+This RUS excludes the City Line serving stations east of Lime Street; except where specific issues have been referred to the Merseyside RUS.
+City Line services are provided by Northern and were covered by the North West RUS.